Nicholas-Menanno/FinalProject/D-FENCE.md

 Within the file configure it to the following settings

 [sshd]
 enabled = true
 port = ssh
 filter = sshd
 logpath = /var/log/auth.log
 maxretry = 3
 findtime = 300
 bantime = 3600

 now close the file and save it then run

 sudo systemctl restart fail2ban.service

-and now a basic SSH protection service is configured an running where it will ban IP's from bruteforcing SSH passwords
+and now a basic SSH protection service is configured an running where it will ban IP's from bruteforcing SSH passwords.
+A very important step with securing SSH as well would be to have a strong password policy including complex unique passwords that expire and are not allowed to be reused.

 ## Vulnerability 2, rpcbind DoS

+rpcbind had a flaw which if exploited would cause a denial of service.
 A patch was made to prevent DoS attacks from rpcbind with the package from this link

 https://launchpad.net/ubuntu/+source/rpcbind/0.2.3-0.6ubuntu0.18.04.2